-Johnston responded that: she has capacity to assert Mills's survival claims against Dexel 2 because the estate administration has been closed.
-Mills the estate administration has been closed; Mills and Dexel were in a fiduciary relationship; and Dexel violated fiduciary duties owed to Mills.
+Johnston responded that: she has capacity to assert Mills's survival claims against Dexel 2 because the estate administration has been closed; Mills and Dexel were in a fiduciary relationship; and Dexel violated fiduciary duties owed to Mills.
 As to Judge Butts, Johnston argued that: the Texas Estates Code, § 1201.003, provides a cause of action to any person who is "damaged" by a probate judge's gross neglect, and that the evidence submitted with her second amended complaint supports an inference that Judge Butts did act with gross neglect.
 Judge Butts and Dexel both replied.